 The Bureau of Labor Statistics surveyed Americans to see how they spend their money.
 Looking at the spending tendencies of the average American with an income of $74,664 before, these are the results:

-One third of Americans expenses are spent on housing, which is actually a red flag.
+One-third of Americans expenses are spent on housing, which is actually a red flag.
 The federal government says Americans should spend no more than 30% of their annual income on housing.
 Those who spend more than that are at a greater risk of being unable to afford the necessities.
-An average American spend 32.9% on housing, which is more than suggested.
+An average American spends 32.9% on housing, which is more than suggested.

 Americans spend more on housing than healthcare, entertainment, clothing, and other expenditures combined.
 Banks and other institutions break down your income to expense budget to follow with the 50/20/30 guide.